wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ## Two-way Flutter/Android communication

-Currently, Client SDK is not available as a Flutter package, so we have to use [Android native Client SDK](https://developer.nexmo.com/client-sdk/setup/add-sdk-to-your-app/android) and communicate between Android and Flutter using methodChannel (https://api.flutter.dev/flutter/services/MethodChannel-class.html).
+Currently, Client SDK is not available as a Flutter package, so you have to use [Android native Client SDK](https://developer.nexmo.com/client-sdk/setup/add-sdk-to-your-app/android) and communicate between Android and Flutter using methodChannel (https://api.flutter.dev/flutter/services/MethodChannel-class.html).
 Flutter will call methods defined in ANdroid code (MainActivity.kt) and Android will invoke `updateState` method to notify Flutter about SDK state updates.

 ## Building the Flutter part